MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase4.md

 - Support for sovereign clouds requires providing the authority.

-- If `MAMServiceAuthenticationCallbackExtended` interface is implemented, the inherited `acquireToken()` method from `MAMServiceAuthenticationCallback` does not need to be implemented, as the `MAMServiceAuthenticationCallbackExtended` interface provides a default implementation.
+- If `MAMServiceAuthenticationCallbackExtended` interface is implemented, the inherited `acquireToken()` method from `MAMServiceAuthenticationCallback` doesn't need to be implemented, as the `MAMServiceAuthenticationCallbackExtended` interface provides a default implementation.

 ### MAMEnrollmentManager and Registration